mintyfresh8188/intersex101/J124DATAPROJECT.md

 <h1>More common and more normal than you think!</h1>

-A difference of sex development, as mentioned previously, is described as a congenital and significant difference to the chromosomes, gonads, internal reproductive organs, genitalia and sex hormone profile.
+A difference of sex developmentis described as a congenital and significant difference to the chromosomes, gonads, internal reproductive organs, genitalia and sex hormone profile.
 For clarification on what a difference of sex development (DSD) is, please see intro_to_intersex.md

 One of the numbers commonly cited regarding the occurrence of DSDs/intersex conditions is 1.7%, but this is an estimate and it is frequently debated.
 Some researchers argue that it’s much rarer, occurring at a rate of 1 out of 10K, and have defined DSD as only those with ambiguous genitalia.
 These are some huge differences in estimation, and it does not help that over 70% of those with a DSD do not receive a specific or accurate diagnosis.
 Therefore, we will take to a random population sample who have submitted their human genome data to Havard Medical School to look for incidence of likely DSDs, even if they were not reported as a DSD.